 Employees aged 50 or older by the end of the calendar year are eligible for SIMPLE IRA Catch-up Contributions.
 There are no special forms or applications required; eligibility is based solely on age.

 The IRS typically sets the catch-up contribution limit for SIMPLE IRAs.
 This amount can vary each year based on IRS adjustments, so it's important to check the current year's limit.
-It is set at $3,500 for 2024.
+It is set at $3,500 for both 2024 and 2025.

 Yes, Simple IRA Catch-up Contributions are tax-deductible.
 They are made with pre-tax dollars and can reduce your taxable income for the year, offering immediate tax benefits while growing tax-deferred until withdrawal.